yuptogun/crud/Readme.md

 6.  `h($where, $how = false)`
-    Humanize (or, by retrieving the column comments) the column of the table.
+    Humanize (or, by retrieving the field comments) the field of the table.
     - `$where` *(str)* A table name to humanize.
     - `$how` *(mixed)* Exact same with `c($how)`.